cheerful/freckle-apidocs/content/v2/invoices.md

     taxable_total
     : *Optional* **string**
-    : The label for the total taxable dollar amount in the invoice.
+    : The label for the total taxable amount in the invoice.
 Defaults to "Total taxable".

     tax_total
     : *Optional* **string**
-    : The label for the total dollar amount of taxes applied to the invoice.
+    : The label for the total amount of taxes applied to the invoice.
 Defaults to "Total tax".

     taxfree_total
     : *Optional* **string**
-    : The label for the total dollar amount of the invoice which is tax-free.
+    : The label for the total amount of the invoice which is tax-free.
 Defaults to "Total taxfree".

     total_report
     : *Optional* **string**